Sam-Bowden/evolutionary-algorithm/README.md

 $ cd /target/release
 ```

 You can then run the executable "evo" with its default parameters.
-Try running it multiple times to see the solution returned varies per evolution.
+Try running it multiple times to see the solution varying each evolution.
 ```bash
 $ ./evo
 3.8170501705975353